mitesubstance/ai-dev-tools-zoomcamp/cohorts/2025/02-end-to-end/02-coding-interview/IMPLEMENTATION_PLAN.md

 ## Notes & Lessons Learned

-### Session Log Archive
-(Move completed session entries here from SESSION_LOG.md)
+### Important Notes
+- `SESSION_LOG.md` is ephemeral working memory and NOT version controlled (excluded in `.gitignore`)
+- Session logs should NOT be archived here to prevent commit noise
+- Use `docs/archive/` if you need to permanently save specific session notes

+### Lessons Learned

+**2025-12-08 - Phase 0 & 1**:
+- Initial planning completed with comprehensive documentation system
-**2025-12-08**: Initial planning completed.
-All context files created with comprehensive specifications.
+- All context files created with specifications
+- Project setup completed with frontend (React+Vite), backend (FastAPI), and dev tooling (concurrently)
+- Decided to keep SESSION_LOG.md out of version control to prevent merge conflicts and commit noise

 ---